dobinator/dobinator/README.md

 ## 🤔 I’m looking for help with
   How does one get into Data?
 I really, really enjoy adding tables and creating seeds.
+Its oddly satisfying.